 What do you serve with Indian butter chicken?

-Serve this over basmati rice and with naan bread if desired.
+Serve this over basmati rice and with this amazing Parotta Bread (Indian flatbread) if desired.
 Add chopped cilantro if desired.

 Like this recipe?
 Check out these other popular recipes

 Why is it called butter chicken?

 Butter chicken has it's name because the spices and onions are sautéed in butter (or ghee).
 Many Indian dishes use oil to sauté the spices and onions, however this particular dish uses actual butter.

 Is butter chicken the same as Tikka Masala?